Mandaris-LLC/react-native-navigation-full-circle/docs/docs/layout-types.md

 ## stack

 Support children layouts of any kind.
-A stack can be initialised with more then one screen, in which case the last screen will be presented at the top of the stack.
+A stack can be initialised with more than one screen, in which case the last screen will be presented at the top of the stack.

 ```js
 const stack = {